chrisyalamov/id-repo/projects/2022-sinte.md

 # Future plans for Sinte

 When running untrusted code, it may be wise for Sinte to implement more layers of protection against execution of malicious user code.
 I am currently exploring this using Deno, in a separate project.

+I would also change naming, for instance referring to the 'orchestrator' as a runner, to better reflect the purpose of the component.